-The good news is that it is very rarely does loan signing service business pay less than $75 and the better news is it's more frequently closer to $100 per appointment.
+The good news is that very rarely does a loan signing service pay less than $75 and the better news is it's more frequently closer to $100 per appointment.
 I don't like to over promise in my advertising, so that is why you’ll hear me say $75.
 But the industry average is $100.
-I don't pay notary loan signing agents less than a hundred dollars.
+I own a loan signing service and I don't pay notary loan signing agents less than one hundred dollars.

 Now, if a loan signing agent gets direct loan signing business (meaning the loan signing agent did not get the loan signing through a loan signing service, but directly from an escrow officer, loan officer, or real estate agent), the loan signing agent keeps every penny you see on the closing statement.
 Whether that be $150, $175 or $200.
 Just so you know, $150 is the industry norm but $200 absolutely does happen.